saphir-travel/documentation/content/developer/howtos/website_themes/theming.rst

 also allows you to ensure two things:

 #.
 You do not re-invent something which already exists.
 If Odoo provides an option to have a border
-   on the footer, don’t recode it yourself.
+   on the footer, don't recode it yourself.
 Enable it, then extend it if needed.
 #.
 You ensure that the user can still use all of Odoo's features with your theme.
 Again, if Odoo
    provides an option to have a border on the footer and that you recode it yourself, you may break the default option or make it useless, giving the user a bad experience.
 Your option might also